qvantel/orcd-frontend/grafana-gauge-panel/README.md

 3. Define you custom metrics for each panel.

 ### Resource script
-To reach and push data dynamically every second to Grafana we have created a script called [resourceUsageCassandra.sh](https://github.com/flygare/QvantelFrontend/blob/cassandrahealth/grafana-gauge-panel/resourceUsageCassandra.sh).
+To reach and push data dynamically every second to Grafana we have created a script [resourceUsageCassandra.sh](https://github.com/flygare/QvantelFrontend/blob/cassandrahealth/grafana-gauge-panel/resourceUsageCassandra.sh).
 The script pushes data into Cassandra.

 Follow these steps to run resourceUsageCassandra.sh
 1. Clone [resourceUsageCassandra.sh](https://github.com/flygare/QvantelFrontend/blob/cassandrahealth/grafana-gauge-panel/resourceUsageCassandra.sh)